Tilings in quasi-random $k$-partite hypergraphs: Proofs of Theorem and Theorem

-Fact~\ref{greedy} implies that for every edge in the almost perfect matching of $\mathcal{R}$, there is an almost $F$-tiling in the corresponding $k$-tuple.
+Claim~\ref{greedy} implies that for every edge in the almost perfect matching of $\mathcal{R}$, there is an almost $F$-tiling in the corresponding $k$-tuple.
 Overall, we finally get an $F$-tiling of $H$ covering all but at most

 vertices in each part of $H$.

 \end{proof}